In this article, you will learn about the implications of the BAG ruling and the ECJ ruling on vacation expiry:

 It is important to encourage your employees to take their vacation on time so that they do not forfeit their vacation entitlement.

-• Inform: Communicate to your employees in a transparent and timely manner that they can take their remaining leave.
-Timely means that employees must also have the opportunity to take their vacation.
-The information provided by employers to employees should include the following:
+- Inform: Communicate the possibility of taking remaining leave to your employees transparently and in good time.
+Timely means that employees must still have the opportunity to take their vacation.
+The information from employers to employees should include the following:

-• For example, information can be provided digitally directly from the digital Time & Attendance system with integrated vacation planner by email or via an Employee Self Service (ESS) in the form of an employee portal or an app.
-This means that employers and employees always have the option of calling up current vacation entitlements, viewing vacation already taken and planned, and thus always having an up-to-date overview.
+- For example, information can be provided digitally directly from the digital time tracking system with integrated leave planner by email or via an Employee Self Service (ESS) in the form of an employee portal or an app.
+This means that employers and employees always have the option of calling up current leave entitlements, viewing leave already taken and planned leave and thus always having an up-to-date overview.